 Plantard and the Priory of Sion: Another Version of the Story

 In the early 1960s, the story caught the attention of Pierre Plantard who had founded the Priory of Sion just a few years earlier.
 He claimed it was a secret society which had actually begun in 1099 to reinstate the Merovingian Kings.
-The Merovingians had ruled France until the 7th century when it was believed that the last heir to the throne died.
+The Merovingians had ruled France until the 7th century when, it was believed, the last heir to the throne died.
 According to Plantard, however, there was one son who had escaped death.
-He fled to Rennes-le-Château and, believe it or not, he was Plantard great, great grandaddy.
+He had fled to Rennes-le-Château and, believe it or not, he was Plantard’s great, great grandaddy.

 Plantard went to Rennes-le-Château and he and Corbu swapped treasure theories.
 They decided that maybe it wasn’t Blanche’s treasure that the priest had found.
 Maybe it was something else.
 Something like parchments proving that the Merovingian bloodline still existed.